PreEmptive logo

 Today, we announced that Dotfuscator CE 2017 includes the Debugger-detection-and-defense control.
 Dotfuscator CE can now inject logic (no coding required) to detect when a debugger is attached in production (an unauthorized probe like this leads to BOTH code and data tampering).

-CE also includes the ability to trigger real-time defenses as well as transmit alerts to Microsoft’s Application Insights, HockeyApp, Google Analytics, and even Twitter! (coding will be required to connect all of these endpoints)
+CE also includes the ability to trigger real-time defenses as well as transmit alerts to Microsoft’s Application Insights, HockeyApp, Google Analytics, and even Twitter!
+(Coding will be required to connect all of these endpoints)

 You can learn more about this powerful new functionality inside CE by reviewing the following blog and/or video: